 SUP AUS/17/48#11141

-44 6.1.2 The charge levied by an administration* on customers for a particular communication should in principle be the same in a given relation, regardless of the route chosen by that administration*.

 Reasons: No longer appropriate in the modern telecommunications environment for Member States to be directing the activities of private commercial entities.

 NOC AUS/17/49#11142

 45 6.1.3 Where, in accordance with the national law of a country, a fiscal tax is levied on collection charges for international telecommunication services, this tax shall normally be collected only in respect of international services billed to customers in that country, unless other arrangements are made to meet special circumstances.